 San Felasco Hammock Preserve State Park’s South Trailhead is at 11101 Millhopper Road.
 The preserve offers hiking, birding, horseback riding, and almost 20 miles of single-track biking.

 That kind of access can shape your everyday lifestyle in a real way.
-If you like short hikes, trail runs, bike rides, or simply being around mature hardwood forest, Millhopper makes those habits much easier to maintain.
+If you like hikes, trail runs, bike rides, or simply being around mature hardwood forest, San Felasco State Park makes those habits much easier to maintain.

-Many Gainesville relocators are trying to solve for more than one thing at once.
+Many relocating to Gainesville are trying to solve for more than one thing at once.
 You may want a manageable commute, a home with some breathing room, and a setting that feels calmer after work.

-Millhopper checks that box for many professionals and families because it overlaps three priorities: nature access, established housing, and workable access to town.
+Millhopper checks those boxes for many professionals and families because it overlaps three priorities: nature access, established housing, and workable access to town.
 That combination is especially relevant if you are moving for a university, hospital, or other major institutional role.

 The Housing Pattern Appeals to Buyers Wanting Variety

-Millhopper is not a one-note neighborhood.
+Millhopper is not a one-note area of Gainesville.
 The housing stock spans multiple decades, and lot sizes vary in meaningful ways across the corridor.

-Sample listing data shows many homes in the core area were built in the late 20th century.
-Examples include homes from the late 1980s, early 1990s, and mid-1990s on lots ranging from standard subdivision parcels to much larger acreage tracts along Millhopper Road.
+For examples, homes in the area range from the 1970s to today and can be found on lots ranging from standard subdivision parcels of about a 1/4 of an acre to much larger acreage tracts along Millhopper Road.

 That matters if you are relocating with a specific wish list.
-You may find older-but-updated homes in established pockets, newer homes in areas like Millhopper Forest, and some properties with much more land than you might expect in an in-town corridor.
+You may find older-but-updated homes in established pockets, early 2000s homes in areas like Millhopper Forest, new construction in the Preserve, and some properties with much more land than you might expect in an in-town corridor.

 Expect Established Homes With Character